BuxOrg/bux-cli/docs/commands/buxcli_xpriv.md

       \_/                  \/
 ```

 This command is for xpriv key related commands.
+These commands are read-only and no data is stored on the BUX servers.

 new: creates a new xpriv key (xpriv new)
-wif: gets the WIF from the xpriv key (xpriv wif <xpriv>)
+info: gets the xpub, WIF and other info from the xpriv key (xpriv info <xpriv>)
-xpub: gets the xpub from the xpriv key (xpriv xpub <xpriv>)

 ```